darenm/SpectrumNextTutorials/DeZog Setup Tutorial.md

     * **listFiles**: Note I have specified the full path to the **Project.lst** and **Project.asm** files using `${workspaceRoot}` macro and also note the use of `\\` to escape the backslashes. **<== Changed**

     * **startAutomatically**: If true the program is started directly after loading.
 If false the program stops after launch.
 (Default=true).
-Please note: If this is set to true and a .tap file is loaded it will stop at address 0x0000 as this is where ZEsarUX tape load emulation starts.

     * **reverseDebugInstructionCount**: The number of lines you can step back during reverse debug.
 Use 0 to disable.